 This section provides details on the ScpConfiguration.Config file located in C:\VixConfig.
 To update access and verify codes for the account with VistA credentials, plain text versions can be entered directly into the configuration file and are encrypted after restarting the Apache Tomcat service.
-One way this restart can be performed is by executing the restart script (Restart_VIX_Services.ps1) as described in the VIX Installation Guide.
-The access and verify codes can also be updated as described in section 5.3 Modifying the ROI Processing and DICOM Query/Retrieve Parameters of the VIX in this VIX Administration Guide or with a reconfigure installation described in the VIX Installation Guide and in the section "Using the VIX Installation.
+One way this restart can be performed is by executing the restart script (Restart\VIX\Services.ps1) as described in the VIX Installation Guide.
+The access and verify codes can also be updated as described in section 5.3 Modifying the ROI Processing and DICOM Query/Retrieve Parameters of the VIX in this VIX Administration Guide or with a reconfigure installation described in the VIX Installation Guide and in the section "Using the VIX Installation Wizard to Reconfigure the VIX," to perform a reconfigure installation.

 NOTE: Tomcat hosts the DICOM SCP, and the DICOM SCP uses the Laurel Bridge library.
-Refer to the Laurel Bridge AE Titles Configuration on VIX to configure the ae_title_mappings file which contains the AE Title and port to trust for DICOM SCP.
+Refer to the Laurel Bridge AE Titles Configuration on VIX to configure the ae\title\mappings file which contains the AE Title and port to trust for DICOM SCP.